huiwengoh/library-database-project/README.md

 - To add a member into the database, the librarian will need their name, email, and phone number.
 - To add a book into the library, the librarian will need the ISBN, title, author, edition, publishing year, publisher,and number of pages.

+## Contributors
+This project was developed by Hui Wen Goh and Jimena Gonzalez Cotera